AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 Now, when template is ready we will learn where we can store them and how to apply them.

-##Internal Templates
+##Internal Themes

-You can store your theme within chart code or in a reachable object:
+You can store your theme within chart code:

 ```
   // create variable for custom theme